jimmy9065/http-relay/README.md

 http-relay is a module for relaying http by websocket in golang.

-When one node B is behind NAT and needs to be connected from node C(needs NAT traversal), C connects to relay node A with websocket and C relays data to B by this module.
+When one node B is behind NAT and needs to be connected from node C(needs NAT traversal), C connects to relay node A and A relays data to B with websocket.

+i.e. C <-> A <-> B:

 ## Platform
   * MacOS darwin/Plan9 on i386